 B) If paternity has been established, a Custody Packet is available at no cost at our Central Filing Office.
 The packet contains all the forms needed to start a case.

 C) You may contact an attorney for case-establishment assistance.

-Our vault is open Monday through Friday from 8:30 to 4:20 pm.
-We offer public computers, micro film and tract index books for searching.
+Our vault is open Monday through Friday from 8:30 to 4:20 pm, where we offer public computers, microfilm and tract index books for searching.

 If a deed is sent in through the mail and meets the recording requirements the process takes approximately 24 hours to record.
 The original will then be mailed back to you within 4-5 business days.